George Bouverie Goddard

 Goddard was enthusiastic about all field sports, and at home in both covert and hunting-field.
 "A Hot Chestnut" was Goddard's first contribution to the pages of Punch.
 Although oil-colour was really his medium, his animal drawings were good, and for some years Punch rejoiced in their new-found hunting draughtsman.
 Goddard though felt that he must paint pictures rather than draw on wood blocks, and left the magazine, after producing fourteen drawings, some of which were adjudged the best horse images seen in its pages since the death of John Leech.
 Goddard was a great friend of Charles Keene, and for some time shared a studio in Baker Street.

-He died at his residence at Brook Green, Hammersmith after a short illness, of a chill caught during a visit to his dying father, whom he survived only by a few hours.
+He died at his residence at Brook Green, Hammersmith, London, after a short illness, of a chill caught during a visit to his dying father, whom he survived only by a few hours.